pitoniak32/CryoPersistence/README.md

 This was developed based on a plugin [QuickSaveBackups](https://github.com/rockyhawk64/QuickSaveBackups) by rockyhawk64

+If you find a bug or area for improvement please let me know 😄

+## Disclaimer
+I do not take responsibility for lost or corrupted files.
+Use at your own risk.

 ## Overview
 This is a plugin that allows for the world to be saved and or backed-up on `tickIntervals`.